Board and committees.

 Education Chair

-Ashley Schaaff (she/her), MA, APCC, is a poet and expressive arts therapist based in San Francisco, CA, an adjunct Master's in Counseling Psychology program instructor at the California Institute of Integral Studies, and currently training to become a Certified Poetry Therapist under the supervision/mentorship of Dr. Barbara Bethea.
-As a therapist, she is influenced by EXA, psychodynamic, Buddhist, and liberation psychologies.
-Ashley provides intensive case management and psychotherapy services to folks with severe mental illnesses, substance use challenges, and current or historic criminal legal system involvement.
-Passionate about prison abolition and amplifying the voices of those historically silenced, she has conducted poetry workshops in Michigan correctional facilities.
+Ashley Schaaf (she/her), MA, APCC, is a poet and expressive arts (EXA) therapist based in San Francisco, CA, an adjunct instructor at the California Institute of Integral Studies (CIIS), and is currently in training to become a certified poetry therapist.
+As a clinician, she is influenced by EXA, psychodynamic, Buddhist, and liberation psychologies.
+Ashley currently provides intensive case management and psychotherapy services to folks with severe mental illnesses, substance use challenges, and current or historic involvement with the criminal legal system.
+She believes in democratizing access to creative expression and is invested in how poetry can function on the ground in communities.

 Marketing and Public Relations Chair